Synthetixio/synthetix-v3/protocol/oracle-manager/README.md

 ### Staleness Circuit Breaker Node

 The Staleness Circuit Breaker Node passes through the value of the first parent if the timestamp associated with it is within the staleness tolerance.
-Otherwise, it returns the second parent if specified or reverts with `NoFallbackProvided`.
+Otherwise, it returns the second parent if specified or reverts with `StalenessToleranceExceeded`.

 - `nodeType` Value: 7
 - Parameters: